My Big Bag Of Tricks topic mentions how I made locale variants for a bunch of countries. This topic lists and discusses them in more detail.

 Spanish (Latin America) 'Keep Local Symbols' Colemak[eD]

-• For the Spanish-speaking countries, the tilde is important but only used for Ññ so that letter gets a key for itself.
+• For writing Spanish, the tilde is important but only used for Ññ so that letter gets a key for itself.

-• The acute and grave are important accents so they get lv1 placement in a logical fashion on the brackets ("up then down").
+• Both acute and grave are important accents so they get lv1 placement in a logical fashion on the brackets ("up then down").

-• The necessary but less common umlaut and cirkumflex accents are given lv2 placements.
+• The necessary but less common umlaut and circumflex accents are given lv2 placements.

 • (One alternative idea from user javix for standard Spanish is to make a single dead key for acute and tilde on the <LSGT> key!)